Raza Academy

-Raza Academy is a Muslim fundamentalist Islamist group based in Maharashtra, India.
-It was formed in 1978 by Alhaj Mohammed Saeed Noori as a small publishing house, and later became known for protests for the rights of Muslims.
-The group publishes books of Ahle Sunnah scholars in various languages, the Kanzul Iman translation of the Quran, and Fatawa-e-Razvia.
+Raza Academy is a Sunni Muslim Islamist group based in Maharashtra, India.
+It was formed in 1978 by Muhammad Saeed Noori as a small publishing house, and later became known for protests for the rights of Muslims.
+The group publishes books of Barelvi scholars in various languages, the Kanzul Iman translation of the Quran, and Fatawa-i Razawiyya.
 The group also conducts charity and advocacy work for the Muslim community.

 Early history and publishing

-Raza Academy was founded in 1978 by Alhaj Mohammed Saeed Noori, who has served as the organization's president since 1986.
+Raza Academy was founded in 1978 by Muhammad Saeed Noori, who has served as the organization's president since 1986.

 According to a report, "It maintains a web portal from as early as 1998 that includes directories of associated institutions and ulema."
 The Academy has published several hundred books of Ahle Sunnah scholars in various languages.
 Kanzul Iman, a translation of the Quran, is being published by it in Urdu and in English.
 It has also published Fatawa-e-Razvia in 25 volumes.
-The books on life and works of Imam Ahmed Raza Al Qadri and biographies of other Sunni Sufi scholars were also published by the Academy.
+The books on life and works of Ahmed Raza Khan Barelvi and biographies of other Sunni Sufi scholars were also published by the Academy.